YFriday: History

 The group was formed in 1994, originally as the house band for a monthly evangelistic outreach event run by Youth for Christ called WhyFriday?.
 The WhyFriday? outreach programme initially had a regular attendance of about 50–60 young people, but this steadily grew and the event, later called IXth Hour, was held at the Newcastle City Hall for a number of years.
 At its peak, IXth Hour had around 800 attendees each month and the band still performed there regularly until their split.

 Following the 1999 release of the Rainmaker album, the band were approached by Kingsway with an offer of a 3-year recording contract.
 Bassist Danny Smith joined the band in 2001, in time for the Open album.
 It was at this time that the band members made the decision to leave their jobs to work together full-time.
 They also released an EP in 2003.

 From 2007 until 2010, the band supported the event Chesterfest, playing a number of gigs and performing at their "Funday on a Sunday".
 In February 2010, YFriday also performed alongside the worship team from Abundant Life Church, Blush and Kev Whitmore at the "Heart for Haiti" concert supporting the NXT ministries projects in Port-au-Prince after the January 2010 earthquake.

 The band played at the first Big Church Day out in 2009.

 YFriday played their final concert as a band in a sold out Newcastle City Hall on 31 October 2010.

-Band members
+Members

 Band membership has changed slightly since the original formation.